Rinbow98/Breakout_master_python/README.md

 Breakout master python

+Please make sure you have install python and pygame

-Press "main.py" to start the game
+Click "main.py" to start the game

+Press Left, Right or A, D to controll the paddle